Like a lot of things in life, taking the first step to create your financial plan is the hardest. And sticking to it is often harder.

 I often get asked about KiwiSaver and whether it’s worth it.
 The short answer to that is “yes”!
 Quite frankly where else can you get free money?

-If you’re already enrolled in KiwiSaver, do you know where your money is and how it’s performing?
+If you already have KiwiSaver, do you know where your money is and how it’s performing?
 If you want to change it up, e.g. if you want to take more or less risk, then now’s the time to do it.
-I recommend doing a yearly review of your KiwiSaver account so it keeps pace with your changing life.
+I recommend doing regular reviews of your KiwiSaver account so it keeps pace with your changing life.

 Many first-home buyers can use their KiwiSaver money as a deposit.
 This is becoming increasingly popular, especially in a heated housing market.
 If you have children, then consider enrolling them in KiwiSaver – the sooner the better.